rome2o/awesome-aussie-techies-tax-guide/README.md

 ## 📜 License

 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.

+## Updates 📅

+We strive to keep this guide up-to-date with the latest tax laws and financial practices.
+However, always use your own wisdom when it comes to determining if any information is outdated.

+### Recent Updates

+- **July 2024**: Introduced and added the initial foundation of the tax guide.

+We are always looking for contributors to help keep this guide comprehensive and current.
+Your contributions are welcome and appreciated!

 ## 🤝 Contributing